mayukhg/Blockchain_GlobalMoneyTransfer/README.md

 **Transactions:** `DepositedWithEntity` `SentToAggregator` `ReceivedByAggregator` `SentToBank` `ReceivedByBank``CreditedToRecipient` `ConfirmedByRecipient`

+Here is a summary of the various transactions which are part of the flow

-DepositWithEntity - The Money Sender deposits the amount with the Global Money Transfer Vender SentToAggregator - The Vendor sends amount to Aggregator ReceivedByAggregator - The Aggregator confirms the receipt of the amount SentToBank - The Aggregator sends amount to the Recipient's Bank ReceivedByBank - The Recipient's Bank confirms the receipt of the amount CreditedToRecipient - The amount is credited to the Recipient ConfirmedByRecipient - The amount receipt is confirmed by the Recipient
+(1) DepositWithEntity - The Money Sender deposits the amount with the Global Money Transfer Vender (2) SentToAggregator - The Vendor sends amount to Aggregator (3) ReceivedByAggregator - The Aggregator confirms the receipt of the amount (4) SentToBank - The Aggregator sends amount to the Recipient's Bank (5) ReceivedByBank - The Recipient's Bank confirms the receipt of the amount (6) CreditedToRecipient - The amount is credited to the Recipient (7) ConfirmedByRecipient - The amount receipt is confirmed by the Recipient